james-simon/james-simon.github.io/_posts/2022-09-04-time-reversed-random-walks.md

 \mathcal{N}\left(0,dt\right).
 $$

-We can now simply take $$dt \rightarrow 0$$ and arrive at a differential equation for the continuum limit, findin ghtat
+We can now simply take $$dt \rightarrow 0$$ and arrive at a differential equation for the continuum limit, finding that

 $$
 \begin{equation}